 Secure the Property

 After you have received written notification of the tenant’s passing, the next step is to secure the property.
 Lock all the windows and doors to avoid any theft.
-If the tenant lived alone, the landlord may want to consider changing the locks to avoid people entering the property without authorization.
+If the tenant lived alone you may want to consider changing the locks to avoid people entering the property without authorization.

 Once the next of kin or executor of the estate has officially handed over the keys, the landlord is not responsible for securing the tenant’s belongings.
 If there is no next of kin or estate executor, follow your local and state laws regarding abandoned tenant property.